Home NAS Setup in India: Complete Storage Guide

 # e.g., http://100.64.x.x:8080

 Tailscale's free tier supports up to 100 devices and 3 users — more than enough for a home setup.
-The connection is encrypted, and there is zero configuration on your router.
+Every connection is encrypted, and there's zero configuration on your router.
+I've been using it for over a year now and I can't imagine going back to port forwarding.

 Automated Backups